Tann2019/YMM-FILTER/WIDGET_INSTALLATION_GUIDE.md

 - **Fix:** Make sure ngrok tunnel is running
 - **Fix:** Verify you're using `/ymm-widget` endpoint, not `/api/widget/ymm-filter`
 - **Fix:** Make sure the URL doesn't have `{{YOUR_APP_URL}}` placeholders

+**"Session store not set on request" Error**
+- **Cause:** Widget API calls don't have session context (this is normal for external widgets)
+- **Fix:** This error should be automatically handled now with the updated API code
+- **Fix:** Make sure you're passing the store_hash parameter in widget requests
+- **Fix:** The app will fallback to database credentials if session is unavailable

 **Widget shows but doesn't function**
 - **Cause:** Vue.js not loaded or JavaScript errors